deepakness/deepak-notes-hugo/content/posts/301-redirect-gatsby.md

 ---
 title: Adding 301 redirects in Gatsby hosted on Netlify
-description: Use Netlify redirects method to add 301 redirects in Gatsby
+description: Use Netlify's _redirects method to add 301 redirects in Gatsby
-date: 2021-04-28
+date: 2021-04-27
 tags: [tech]
 ---